-SASLI offers the first and second year study of modern South Asian languages and Sanskrit.
-SASLI offers Hindi and Urdu at the third year level in addition to the first and second year levels.
-SASLI prepares students for subsequent training domestically and abroad.
+SASLI offers the first and second year study of modern South Asian languages and Sanskrit, as well as the third year study of Hindi and Urdu.
+It prepares students for subsequent training domestically and abroad.
 SASLI is currently held on the campus of the University of Wisconsin-Madison.

 Students may only register for one language per summer.
 This 8-week program offers the equivalent of two full semesters of academic study and 160 contact hours.
 SASLI participants MUST complete the two consecutive 4-week sessions for a total of 8 weeks.